Skip to content

 Is Aescia in any accelerator or industry programmes?

 Aescia is a portfolio company at District 3, Concordia University's innovation hub for bio, health, and high-tech startups (joined September 2025).
-Aescia is also an industry member of the Medical Technology Association of Australia (MTAA).
+Aescia is an industry member of the Medical Technology Association of Australia (MTAA) through the MedTech Compass programme.
+Aescia is selected for the CHEO Research Institute Product-Market-Fit programme (paediatric respiratory track), running from April 2026.

 Products